At a Glance

 We think this is how you could land Business Selection, Conflicts & Reputation Risk, SVP- London

-Familiarise yourself with the latest trends in risk management and banking products.
-This knowledge will not only help you during interviews but also demonstrate your commitment to staying updated in a fast-paced industry.
+Familiarise yourself with the latest trends and regulations in risk management and banking products.
+This knowledge will not only help you understand the role better but also demonstrate your commitment to staying updated in a fast-paced environment.

 We think you need these skills to ace Business Selection, Conflicts & Reputation Risk, SVP- London

-Understand the Role: Before applying, make sure you thoroughly understand the responsibilities and qualifications required for the Business Selection, Conflicts & Reputation Risk, SVP role.
+Understand the Role: Before applying, make sure you fully understand the responsibilities and qualifications required for the Business Selection SVP position.
 Tailor your application to highlight relevant experience in risk management and banking products.

 Craft a Strong CV: Your CV should clearly outline your experience in investment banking or corporate law, especially focusing on M&A transactional work.
-Use bullet points to detail your achievements and responsibilities in previous roles, ensuring they align with the job description.
+Use bullet points to detail your achievements and responsibilities in previous roles.

-Write a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and how your background makes you a perfect fit.
-Highlight specific experiences that demonstrate your ability to manage conflicts of interest and reputation risks, as well as your communication skills.
+Write a Compelling Cover Letter: In your cover letter, express your enthusiasm for the role and how your skills align with the responsibilities outlined in the job description.
+Mention specific experiences that demonstrate your ability to manage conflicts and reputation risks.

 How to prepare for a job interview at Citi

-Before the interview, make sure you have a solid grasp of the responsibilities and expectations for the Business Selection, Conflicts & Reputation Risk SVP role.
-Familiarise yourself with Citi's approach to risk management and how the BSCR team operates within the broader banking context.
+Make sure you have a solid grasp of the responsibilities and expectations for the Business Selection SVP role.
+Familiarise yourself with the BSCR team's functions, especially how they mitigate risks and support decision-making in banking.